freme-project/freme-project.github.io/_pages/knowledge-base/security.md

  * `delete(Entity entity)`
  * `updateOwner(Entity entity, User newOwner)`

 All these methods ensure the needed access rights, that is read access for `findOneByIdentifier` and read and write access for the other methods.
-An `AccessDeniedException` is thrown if the access is permitted.
+An `AccessDeniedException` is thrown if access is not permitted.

 To enable default access restrictions just implement the abstract method `tableName()` according to your entity model class.
 By default, if you have not especially defined a table name via the `@Table` annotation, this should look like: